 October - December

 Hot, dry weather returns to the Maldives as the wet season ends in October.
-Expect long days of brilliant sunshine and temperatures in the high 20°Cs - low 30°Cs.
+Expect long days of idyllic sunshine and temperatures in the high 20°Cs - low 30°Cs.
 Visiting The Maldives in December can make for a brilliant Christmas holiday - though do be warned, this is a popular time to travel, so it’s worth booking early!

 DOWNLOAD YOUR FREE TRAVEL GUIDE